Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Modeling spatial-temporal data

-and we use $\pi(\boldsymbol{\theta}, \sigma_n^2) \propto 1$ in this paper since we are emulating densely observed numerical model output and do not need extra regularization.
+where we use $\pi(\boldsymbol{\theta}, \sigma_\mathrm{N}^2) \propto 1$ in this paper since we are emulating densely observed numerical model output and do not need extra regularization.
 For the derivation of the log-likelihood, we refer the reader to \citet[Appendix A.4]{berild_spatially_2023}.

-Inference is done using some optimization algorithm on the log-posterior to find the parameters that maximize it.
-To aid the optimization, the gradient of the log-posterior is often used.
-However, calculating the analytic gradient of the log-posterior requires calulcating $\Tr((\matr{Q}_z^{-1}-\matr{Q}_\rC^{-1})\frac{\partial \matr{Q}_z}{\partial \theta_i})$ where $\Tr(\cdot)$ denotes the trace of the matrix.
-Calculation of the inverse of the precision matrices can be avoided by computing a partial inverse only for the non-zero elements \citep{col27}, but it is still quite computationally expensive.
-An alternative, to speed up computations further, is to use the Hutchinson estimator \citep{hutchinson_stochastic_1990} which is a stochastic approximation of the trace of the matrix,
+Inference is done using an optimization algorithm on the log-posterior to find the parameters that maximize it.
+To aid the optimization, the gradient of the log-posterior is used.
+Calculating the analytic gradient of the log-posterior requires computing $\Tr((\matr{Q}_z^{-1}-\matr{Q}_\rC^{-1})\frac{\partial \matr{Q}_z}{\partial \theta_i})$, where $\Tr(\cdot)$ denotes the trace of the matrix. \citet{fuglstad_does_2015} took advantage of sparsity by using an algorithm that computes a partial inverse only for the non-zero elements \citep{col27}, but computations are still expensive.
+We use a stochastic trace estimator (STE), through the Hutchinson estimator \citep{hutchinson_stochastic_1990}, to approximate the trace by

-where $\boldsymbol{\xi}_i$ are independent samples from the Rademacher distribution, i.e., $\boldsymbol{\xi}_i = \pm 1$ with equal probability.
-This is much faster since it only requires $n$ matrix-vector products and solves, but it makes the optimization problem stochastic.
+where $n$ is an integer, and all elements of the vectors $\boldsymbol{\xi}_1,\ldots, \boldsymbol{\xi}_n$ are independent samples from the Rademacher distribution, i.e., $\xi_{i,j} = \pm 1$ with equal probability for all $i$ and $j$.
+This approximation was also used in \citet{pereira_geostatistics_2022} and \citet{clarotto_spde_2023}, and is much faster than analytic calculations as it only requires $n$ matrix-vector products and solves.

-The drawback of stochastic optimization is that the gradient is noisy, and this can lead to erratic behavior in the optimization, but it is often used because the computational speedup is so significant that the convergence is still faster.
+The drawback of stochastic optimization is that the gradient is stochastic, and this can lead to erratic behavior in the optimization, but it is often used because the computational speedup is so significant that the convergence is still faster.
 There is a vast literature on stochastic gradient methods, and we refer the reader to \citet{ruder_overview_2017} for an overview.
 Many of these methods tackle the problem of noisy gradients and use techniques such as momentum, adaptive learning rates, and averaging of gradients to reduce the noise.
 In this work, we use the Adam optimizer \citep{kingma_adam_2017} which is a popular choice for optimization of neural networks and other large models.